Program Content: This 750 hour program covers various types of therapeutic massage, such as Swedish, Neuromuscular, and Reflexology including:

 - Entrepreneurial Skills

 MTC is accredited by the Commission on Occupational Education and the Southern Association of Colleges and Schools.
-The Massage Therapy program is certified by the National Certification Board for Therapeutic Massage and Body Work, #331107-00.

 We accept students from other states.
 Applicants must be 18 years old, have TABE scores of 10.0 in reading and language and 9.0 in math, a high school diploma or GED, and a completed application.
 The application process also includes a physical exam and proof of a massage by a professional Licensed Massage Therapist.